citp/privacy-policy-historical/t/te/tec/techgenix.com.md

 TechGenix uses your personal information for several general purposes.
 We may use your personal information to (i) provide and improve our Websites and Services for which you have registered (ii) administer your use of the Websites and Services (iii) provide customer support and assistance (iv) carry out our contractual obligations entered into between you and us (v) respond to requests or correspondence from you (vi) communicate special offers, promotions and events to you (vii) enable you to post on our blog forum and (viii) allow us to keep you posted on TechGenix’s latest announcements.

 From time to time we may also use your personal information to send you important notices such as communications about the Websites, Services, your subscription, renewals, technical issues, security announcements or changes to our terms or policies.
-You may not opt out of receiving these communications.

 Additionally, we may also use personal information you provide to contact you regarding products, services, upcoming events and offers both from ourselves and third parties that we believe you may find of interest.
-You may elect to opt-out of receiving marketing or promotional communication from us at any time by following the instructions contained within the e-mail or by sending a request to[unsubscribe@techgenix.com.](http://www.techgenix.com/privacy-policy.htm#)
+You may elect to opt-out of receiving marketing or promotional communication from us at any time by following the instructions contained within the e-mail or by sending a request to [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#60150e131502130312090205201405030807050e09184e030f0d)[.](http://www.techgenix.com/privacy-policy.htm#)

 ## Information Sharing and Disclosure